-Your SNAP monthly benefit is based on how much income you and the worker are “reasonably certain” you will receive for the period you are on benefits (your certification period).
-106 C.M.R. §364.310.
+Your SNAP monthly benefit amount is based on how much income you and the worker are “reasonably certain” you will receive for the period you are on benefits (your certification period).
+106 C.M.R. § 364.310.

 If you have earned income, DTA will ask for proof of earnings for the 4-week period prior to the date you applied for SNAP.
 If you cannot get wage information from your employer and need DTA to help, See Should DTA help me if I am having a hard time getting proofs?